Giles Fox-Strangways, 6th Earl of Ilchester: Holland House

-Family
+Marriage and children

-Lord Ilchester married Lady Helen Vane-Tempest-Stewart, daughter of the 6th Marquess of Londonderry.
+Lord Ilchester married Lady Helen Vane-Tempest-Stewart, only daughter of Charles Vane-Tempest-Stewart, 6th Marquess of Londonderry.
 The society wedding took place at St Peter's Church, Eaton Square, London, on 25 January 1902, and was conducted by the Archbishop of Armagh (Primate of All Ireland).
-It was attended by the Duke of Connaught, his daughter Princess Margaret of Connaught, and the Duke of Cambridge.
+It was attended by Prince Arthur, Duke of Connaught and Strathearn, his daughter Princess Margaret of Connaught and Prince George, Duke of Cambridge.